 - Waiting for creditors to wind up the company suggests that directors were unaware, or ignoring, their company’s financial state.
 If the Official Receiver finds this to be the case, the director could be held personally liable for debts accrued since they knew the company was insolvent.
-The whole process takes a long time

 - Paying the debt

 - Choosing a CVL before the hearing ( this can only be done with permission of the petitioner i.e. they must withdraw the petition )